 Dr van Zwanenberg said: “We need lessons where pupils discuss self-esteem, perfectionism, risks of dieting, and how to take a stand up against peer pressure - and strategies to challenge the thin ideal and to understand how ‘disordered eating’ can impact on physical health for years to come.”

 Woodbourne Priory Hospital offers outpatient treatment for children and adolescents from five to 18 years, including access to psychology and psychotherapy for those suffering from eating disorders.
 The team provides parenting advice and liaises with schools and other professionals involved in the young person's care.
-The Priory Group has published a guide for parents to help them navigate eating disorders in children.

 Eating disorders impact physical as well as psychological development.
 Anorexia can lead to infertility and loss of menstrual periods, brittle bones (osteoporosis), extreme fatigue and exhaustion, and chemical changes in the brain - making rational decisions and concentration difficult.